-This introductory article goes over the importance of the Network Address Translation (NAT) and how it works.
+This is an introductory article on the workings of Network Address Translation (NAT) and its importance to Internet related traffic.

 Despite serving as the universal protocol for Internet Traffic, IPv4 has a finite number of IP Addresses available.
-Although IPv6, with its seemingly infinite number of IP addresses, will eventually supersede IPv4, Network Address Translation, or “NAT” for short, helps preserve the finite number of IPv4 addresses available for Internet traffic.
+Although IPv6, with its seemingly infinite number of IP addresses, will eventually supersede IPv4, Network Address Translation (NAT) helps preserve the finite number of IPv4 addresses available for Internet traffic.
 There are several types of NAT (this article does not cover all of them):

-Specifically, NAT Masquerade allows the Private Hosts on the LAN to reuse the single Public IP Address assigned to the Internet Gateway.
-To do this, NAT builds a table of connections passing through the Internet Gateway, then randomly assigns a Port Number to track each unique connection.
+Source NAT Masquerade allows the hosts on the LAN to reuse the single WAN IP Address assigned to the router.
+To do this, NAT builds a table of connections that pass through and randomly assigns a port number to track each unique connection.
 In the process, the source IP address and port of the LAN hosts (Pre-NAT) are translated to the WAN IP address of the router and a random port is assigned (Post-NAT).
 The following terms are used in the NAT process: